 Unregulated contaminant monitoring data is available for review.
-If you would like to speak with someone about this report or have a copy mailed to your home, please call Jennifer Ferrell at 731-422-7545.
+If you'd like to speak with someone about this report or have a copy mailed to you, please call Jennifer Ferrell at (731) 422-7545.
 Additional paper copies are available at our Customer Center locations: 351 Dr. Martin Luther King Jr. Dr. or 2030 Pleasant Plains Ext.
 Jackson Energy Authority is an equal opportunity employer.